Xaimelix/Train-project/README.md

 # Train-project
-This will be a small pygame app for building a path for Valdivostok trais, like navigator :)
+This will be a small pygame app for building a path of Valdivostok trais, like navigator :)